How and when do I take Pre-Exposure Prophylaxis (PrEP)?

 It's an offence to drive a car if your ability to drive safely is affected.
 It's your responsibility to decide if it's safe to drive.
 If you're in any doubt, don’t drive.

 Talk to your clinic/service if you're unsure whether it's safe for you to drive while taking PrEP.
-GOV.UK has more information on the law on drugs and driving .
+GOV.UK has more information on the law on drugs and driving.

-Can I drink alcohol with it?
+Can I drink alcohol with PrEP?

 Yes, you can drink alcohol while taking PrEP.

-Is there any food or drink I need to avoid?
+Is there any food or drink I need to avoid with PrEP?

 You can eat and drink the way you usually would while taking PrEP.